Skip to content

 Section titled “9.1.1 Foundational Dichotomies: Memory and Work Decomposition”

-The most profound influence on the design of a parallel programming model is the architecture of the machine’s memory system.
-This single characteristic dictates how processing elements communicate and, consequently, imposes a cognitive model on the programmer that is difficult, if not impossible, to escape.
+The design of a parallel programming model is significantly influenced by the machine’s memory system architecture.
+This characteristic determines how processing elements communicate and shapes the programmer’s approach to problem-solving.

 Shared vs. Distributed Memory Architectures